If you’re still fixing timesheets on weekends, chasing missed punches, or second-guessing hours, your current system isn’t doing its job.

 Pros

-• Simple interface and easy to use
+• Simple and easy approval workflow

 Cons